MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

-48. Hu Qiaomu: Thirty Years of the CCP, Jen-min Chu-pan She, Peking, August 1952, second edition, p.
+48. Hu Qiaomu: Thirty Years of the CCP, Jen-min Zhu-pan She, Beijing, August 1952, second edition, p.
 76.

 The preamble to the Constitution of the People's Republic of China (adopted 20 September 1954) states that the regime is "a people's democratic dictatorship."
 Article 5 includes "capitalist ownership" as a basic form of ownership of the means of production and Article 10 says that "The state protects the right of capitalists to own means of production and other capital according to law."
-(Cf. Constitution of the People's Republic of China, Foreign Languages Press, Peking, 1954, pp. 3, 10, and 12.)
+(Cf. Constitution of the People's Republic of China, Foreign Languages Press, Beijing, 1954, pp. 3, 10, and 12.)

-49. Wu Jiang: "The Transition Period and the Class Struggle," Hsueh-hsi, Peking, 2 June 1954.
+49. Wu Jiang: "The Transition Period and the Class Struggle," Hsueh-hsi, Beijing, 2 June 1954.

 50. "In essence, there is no difference between state-capitalism under a dictatorship of the proletariat and state-capitalism under a people's democratic dictatorship..."
 (Cf. Di Chaobai: "State-Capitalism in Our Transition Period," Hsueh-hsi, 2 February 1954.)